Head and neck cancer

-You may have an x-ray to check the bones in your face and neck and the health of your teeth.
-You may have a chest x-ray to check your general health and to see whether the cancer has spread to the lungs (although this is rare).
+You may have an x-ray of your face or neck to see if any bones are affected by the cancer, and to check your teeth.
+You may have a chest x-ray to check your general health and to see if there is anything abnormal in the lungs.

 A doctor decides the grade of the cancer by how the cancer cells look under the microscope.
 This gives an idea of how quickly the cancer may develop.

-Knowing the stage and grade helps your doctors plan the best treatment for you.
+Knowing the stage and grade of head and neck cancer helps you and your doctors decide on the best treatment for you.

 Treatment for head and neck cancers may include:

 Surgery is one of the main treatments for cancers of the head and neck.
 Small cancers may be treated with a simple operation or laser surgery.
 If the cancer is bigger, the surgeon may also remove the lymph nodes in the neck.
 Some people might need reconstructive surgery.
 This is when the surgeon takes tissue from another part of the body to replace tissue taken from the head and neck.